 Typically, the objective is to increase the natural frequency such that it is above any expected vibration frequencies.
 If the natural frequency is above or significantly far away from any expected vibration frequencies then resonance will likely not be excited.
-This theory forms the basis for any structural design implemented to avoid resonance.
+This theory forms the basis for any structure design implemented to avoid resonance.

 This can be difficult.
 A braced screen structure supporting large bins above, for example, will have high natural frequency due to bracing (stiffness), and low natural frequency when the bins are full (mass).
-The ‘trick’ is to balance the stiffness and the mass of the system to minimise the effects of vibration.
+The ‘trick’ is to balance the stiffness and the mass of the system to minimise the effects of structure vibration.

 How We Perform Dynamic Analysis

 We use our computer software (Strand7 or Staad.Pro) to perform a dynamic analysis of a structure subject to vibration to resolve two main things:

 - The amount of movement, or rather amplitude/velocity/acceleration, of structural elements

 - Stress level range in the structural elements

 If the movement is excessive, bolts can rattle loose, and the excitation of the members can cause noise, discomfort and concern to personnel.

 And if the stress range is excessive, this can lead to cracks in the structure member or connections and early or unexpected failure.

 Since mass is not easily varied, we mainly work on changing the stiffness of a structure, or structural elements, until the motion and the stress range is within acceptable limits.